-Appealing, durable, and nice to the touch – linen bedding has always been considered one of the best; that is why it has always been quite expensive.
-However, it is not only a price tag of a linen set that scares many hostesses but also the intricate process of taking care of it.
-They often think about how hard it is to iron linen fabric and keep its initial luster.
-In fact, it is enough to know the basic rules of maintaining this wonderful fabric and your linen bedding will never give you too much trouble.
+Appealing, durable, and nice to the touch – quality bedding made of linen has always been considered one of the best.
+That is why linen has always been quite expensive.
+However, it is not only a price tag of a linen set that scares many shoppers away but also the intricate process of taking care of it.
+Many people often think about how hard it is to iron linen fabric for it to keep its initial luster.
+But in reality it is enough just to know the basic rules of providing good care for this wonderful fabric and it will never give you too much trouble.

-• Linen bedding can be washed with washing machine or hand.
-Don’t forget to button all pieces of the bedding.
+• Linen bedding can be machine or hand washed.
+Don’t forget to button up all pieces of the bedding if there are any.

-• Avoid contact of laundry powder with fabric – laundry powder should be pre-dissolved in water.
+• Avoid the contact of laundry powder with fabric – powder should be pre-dissolved in water.

-• Your wash, rinsing, and spinning will be successful and safe for the bedding if you fill the drum of your washing machine not more than half.
+• Your washing, rinsing, and spinning cycles will be successful and safe for the linen bedding if you will fill the drum only half-way.

-• Color bedding should be washed separately from the white one and at no more than 40°С. Special laundry powders for colored things will help keep your fabrics bright.
-White bedding can be washed at the temperature of up to 60 °С; it is not recommended to use chlorine.
-Enzyme or bio-supplemented bleachers as the chlorine damages flax fibers and your item will wear out too quickly.
+• Color bedding should be washed separately from white and at no more than 40°С. Special laundry powders for colored fabrics will help you keep your fabrics bright.
+White bedding can be washed at the temperature of up to 60 °С; bleaching linen is not recommended.
+Enzymes or bio-supplemented bleachers (such as chlorine) can damage flax fibers and your item will wear out too quickly.

-• Linen fabric wringing should be done at a speed of no more than 600 rotations per minute, otherwise, the fabric will have wrinkles that will be hard to iron even with wet pressing.
+• Spinning should be done at a speed of no more than 600 rotations per minute; otherwise, the fabric will have hard to iron wrinkles, even after steam press.

 • Do not wring your bedding manually by twisting it.
-The best option possible is to let water drop off naturally.
+The best option possible is to let water drip naturally.

-• Linen bedding should be fully smoothed out and dried suspended.
+• Linen bedding should be fully smoothed out and hung to dry.

-• Air drying is the perfect option, plus your bedding will get a fresh scent.
+• Air drying is the perfect option, plus your bedding will be getting a fresh scent.

-• If you use drying function in your washing machine or a drier then it is important to choose the best regime – neither too hot nor too cool and without heating.
+• If you use a drier then it is important to choose the best setting – neither too hot nor too cool and without heating.
 The final cooling cycle will help most wrinkles disappear.

-• Stain removers can damage linen fabric, so before using the remover on the fabric itself, you should try it first on the wrong side of the item.
+• Stain removers can damage pure linen fabric, so before using the remover on the fabric itself, you should try it on the reverse side of the item first.

 • Linen fabric irons well only in wet condition.
-The degree of wetness depends on the thickness of the fabric.
+The degree of necessary dampness depends on the thickness of the fabric.

-• Maximum temperature of the iron is 150°С.
+• Maximum temperature linen can tolerate is 150°С.

 • If the fabric lost its luster because its fibers became fluffy you should iron the bedding from the front – the initial luster should come back.